hbeni/fgcom-mumble/README.md

 -------------------

 ###  Setup requirements
-- plain mumble server instance.
+- plain mumble server instance; >= v1.4.0.
 The *fgcom-mumble* plugin on each client handles the rest.
 - Create a new channel named `fgcom-mumble` for the airspace.
 The plugin only does it's things when on this channel.
 - to additionally run the bots:
   - lua 5.1 for the bots (`apt-get install lua5.1`)